Abhilash-Ponnachan/JSModules/modularity.md

     Now let us see what the network characteristics are when we load the page -
     ![using browserify](dev-network-browserify.png)
-    And we can see that there is only one single JS file that gets downloaded which happens relatvely fast.
+    And we can see that there is only one single JS file that gets downloaded which happens relatively fast.